 - types of waste we collect at your address

-You should put your rubbish out between 7.00pm on the day before collection, and 7.00am on your collection day; do not put your rubbish out at any other time.
+You should put your rubbish out, at the front edge or your property (unless otherwise stated in the online waste calendar) between 7.00pm on the day before collection, and 7.00am on your collection day; do not put your rubbish out at any other time.

 Amount of household waste we collect